No cast-iron skillet? No problem! This foolproof way helps you cook juicy, flavorful steak in any pan, every time.

 For searing meat, use medium-high heat.
 Medium heat cooks the meat too slowly and the sear takes forever.
 High heat is too intense and will char and burn the crust, no matter how careful you are.

-Ceramic and non-stick pans consist of aluminum bodies sprayed with sol-gel or teflon coatings.
+Ceramic and non-stick pans consist of aluminum bodies sprayed with sol-gel (ceramic) or PTFE (non-stick) coatings.
 Aluminum is an excellent conductor of heat, so this type of cookware requires only 20-30 seconds to preheat.

 Stainless steel pans actually consist of a rust-free, stainless-steel exterior bonded to a disc (on the bottom) or core (on the inside) of aluminum or copper.
 Stainless steel is a poor conductor of heat, so it needs the help of another metal to heat quickly and without cold spots.
 Most stainless steel pans take 2-3 minutes to get up to heat.